 A global payments company needed to label millions of transactions for fraud detection:

-- Results:
+Results:

-- 94% reduction in labeling costs
+- 94% reduction in labeling costs compared to pure manual labeling

-- 23% improvement in fraud detection rate
+- 23% improvement in fraud detection rate on novel fraud patterns

-- 67% faster adaptation to new fraud patterns
+- 67% faster adaptation to new fraud patterns when they emerged

 Healthcare: Medical Record Analysis

-- Solution: Developed LLM-assisted expert labeling with specialized verification workflows
+Solution: Developed LLM-assisted expert labeling with specialized verification workflows:

-- Results:
+Results:

 - Maintained 99.7% accuracy while increasing throughput by 380%

-- Reduced expert time requirement by 62%
+- Reduced expert time requirement by 62%, allowing doctors to focus on most complex cases

-- Improved handling of rare medical conditions by 47%
+- Improved handling of rare medical conditions by 47% through synthetic data augmentation

 Manufacturing: Defect Detection

-- Solution: Implemented multimodal active learning with synthetic data augmentation
+Solution: Implemented multimodal active learning with synthetic data augmentation:

-- Results:
+Results:

 - Created comprehensive training dataset with 87% fewer manual labels

-- Increased defect detection accuracy by 34%
+- Increased defect detection accuracy by 34% across all defect types

-- Reduced false positives by 67%
+- Reduced false positives by 67%, decreasing unnecessary product rejection

 Conclusion